 With the sophisticated growing technology, it is now easier to run the numbers on your rental investment to know your returns.
 There are online mortgage calculators which help you in assessing the big picture of your investment with much accuracy.
 Make sure to calculate your ROI to check if an investment is worth the money or not.
 While determining your ROI, you must consider repair and maintenance expenses, the borrowed money with interest, the cost of improvement, tax payable, etc.

 Do take your responsibilities as a landlord seriously

 Any rental investment requires time and energy as it is like carrying out a business.
-It is your responsibility as the landlord that you check through the rental laws and other legal requirements.
-You should ensure that you provide a safe and habitable environment for your tenants to reside in.
-Keep in mind, the better the service provided, the longer the tenants will stay.
+It is your responsibility as the landlord you check through the rental laws and other legal requirements.
+You should ensure that you provide a safe and habitable environment for your tenants to reside.
+Keep in mind, that the better the service provided, the longer the tenants will stay.
 Thus make sure that you respond to all the problems of the tenants irrespective of it being large or small.
-You must visit the property regularly and conduct an inspection on the property to check for any repair works that need to be made.
+You must visit the property regularly and conduct an inspection of the property to check for any repair work that needs to be made.

-Apart from the services you provide as the landlord, it is also important that you know the importance of collecting rent regularly.
+Apart from the services you provide as the landlord, you must also know the importance of collecting rent regularly.
 Some tenants tend to delay their payments and thus cause trouble in your cash flow.
 Thus you must know how to deal with delinquent tenants.

 If you are not very well aware of how to carry out the management activities of your rental property, you may also hire a property manager or a caretaker.
 However, hiring them can reduce your return from the property as well.